douglas-gibbons/redwood/README.md

 * Type `tools` to list available tools.
 * Type `exit` to exit.

-## MCP Tools

-There are helper functions for Agents in MCP form.

-The storage mechanism is intentionally vague; use prompts to direct its use.

 ### Running the MCP server

-Run `make server` to start the CLI MCP server.
+Run `make server` to start the MCP server.

 ### Testing with inspector